xv/touch-cmd-windows/README.md

 # Creates the files or updates timestamps of FileA, FileB, FileC
 touch ('A'[0]..'C'[0] | % { "File" + [char]$_ })

+# Updates the timestamps of all files ending with .txt
+touch -c (gi *.txt)

+# Updates the timestamps of all files in Dir/
+# It will NOT recurse subdirectories!
+touch -c (gi Dir/*)
 ```

 Unicode Support